nire0510/d2/README.md

-# devdocs
+# D2 - Developer Documentation
-Links to API documentation of popular frameworks & libraries Edit
+Links to developer documentation of popular frameworks, libraries and tools